ash-project/ash/documentation/how_to/upgrade.md

 * `code_interface.define_for` is now `code_interface.domain`.
 Additionally, it is set automatically if the `domain` option is specified on `use Ash.Resource`.

+* `actions.create.reject`, `actions.update.reject` and `actions.destroy.reject` have been removed.
+Blacklisting inputs makes it too easy to make mistakes.
+Instead, specify an explicit `accept` list.

 ### `Ash.Registry` has been removed

 `Ash.Registry` is no longer needed.
 Place each resource in the domain instead.